mariahmclelan/TexasISDs_Geolocations/README.md

 [The Texas Tribune](https://schools.texastribune.org/states/tx/)

-We also used the cleaned dataset we created during the first part of our project [Score&Finance](https://github.com/mariahmclelan/Project3/blob/main/resources/scores_finances.json)
+We also used the cleaned dataset we created during the first part of our project: [Score&Finance](https://github.com/mariahmclelan/Project3/blob/main/resources/scores_finances.json)

 ### Break Down of Task: